boktai1000/el7-ubnt-unifi/README.md

 Set your target version
 * `vi el7-install-unifi.sh`
 * Replace unifiversion="x.x.xx" with your preferred version from https://help.ubnt.com/hc/en-us/articles/360008240754#1
+* Leave the version number you select inside the quotes

 Run the script to begin automated installation
 * `sudo ./el7-install-unifi.sh`